Degree from a non-Dutch university

 Complete your application in time

-Your application is complete when you have (1) fully submitted your Studielink ánd OSIRIS application, (2) uploaded all required documents in Osiris Online Application.
+All deadlines expire at 23:59 [CET/CEST] on the specified date.
+Your application is complete when you have (1) fully submitted your Studielink ánd OSIRIS application, (2) uploaded all required documents in Osiris Online Application and (3) paid the application fee (if applicable).
 After the deadline has passed, incomplete applications will be cancelled.

 The following documents must be uploaded before the deadline:

 - Transcripts of Records (including courses taken, grades obtained and GPA) in English, Dutch, French, German or Spanish.
-If your documents are in another language, you also need to arrange a translation by a sworn translator.
+If your documents are in another language, you also need to arrange official translations

 - Certified copies of your diploma and transcript (after admission).